adamConnerSax/knit-haskell/Readme.md

 and re-exports all the required functions to input the supported fragment types and export Html.
 * This uses [polysemy](https://github.com/isovector/polysemy#readme) for its effect management rather than mtl.
 Effects are provided for logging and generating [random-fu](http://hackage.haskell.org/package/random-fu) style random numbers.
+Polysemy's inference and performance are improved greatly if you enable the [polysemy-plugin](https://hackage.haskell.org/package/polysemy-plugin), which involves:
+1. adding "polysemy-plugin" in build-depends and
+2. if you use [plots](https://hackage.haskell.org/package/plots), adding "allow-newer: plots:containers" to your cabal.project file,
+or stack equivalent.
+See this repo for a cabal.project example.
+3. Add "ghc-options: -fplugin=Polysemy.Plugin" to your package configuration.
 If the ```Random``` effect is included in the effect list, the effect monad is an instance of [MonadRandom](http://hackage.haskell.org/package/random-fu-0.2.7.0/docs/Data-Random.html#t:MonadRandom).
 Pandoc effects and writer effects for document building are also provided.